 Gap Year Days 9 – 14

-We arrived in Oslo after a twelve hour economy flight from Singapore to Copenhagen, then a short hop from there to Oslo.
+We arrived in Norway after a twelve hour economy flight from Singapore to Copenhagen, then a short hop from there to Oslo.
 We had very little sleep on the flights and we had a two hour wait at the airport for the kids to arrive on their Emirates flight from Adelaide via Dubai.
 As always when we are tired and just want to get moving, their flight was delayed, and then they took over an hour to get through passport control, get their baggage and emerge from the depths of Arrivals.

 On our way back to the Anker Hotel, snow fell on me for the first time ever.
 As we jumped out of our Uber, a few flakes of snow were falling.
 I’m sure the locals would not have even noticed, but I was very excited to see those few flakes.
+Norway was already memorable.